Cloning Deterministic Worlds: The Critical Role of Latent Geometry in Long-Horizon World Models: Introduction

 \item Dynamics modeling.
-Even with an optimal representation, the dynamics model must capture a broad range of transition patterns — including 3D transformations, logical rules, causal dependencies, and temporal memory.
-The challenge lies in building a unified mechanism that can accurately model all these regularities. \end{itemize} These challenges are inherently coupled: a poor representation forces the dynamics model to operate in a noisy, entangled latent space, increasing prediction complexity and reducing generalization; conversely, a well-structured representation is of limited utility if the dynamics model cannot capture the full spectrum of transition patterns.
-Progress toward generic neural world simulation therefore demands a co-design of representation learning and dynamics modeling, ensuring that the latent space is both physically meaningful and optimally aligned with the predictive capabilities of the dynamics model.
+Even with an optimal representation, the dynamics model must capture a broad range of transition patterns — including 3D transformations, logical rules, causal dependencies, and temporal memory~\cite{dynamics1,dynamics2,dynamics3,dynamics4,hao2025neural,chen2024diffusion,huang2025selfforcing}.
+The challenge lies in building a unified mechanism that can accurately model all these regularities~\cite{dynamics1,dynamics4,dynamics5,dynamics6}. \end{itemize} These challenges are inherently coupled: a poor representation forces the dynamics model to operate in a noisy, entangled latent space, increasing prediction complexity and reducing generalization; conversely, a well-structured representation is of limited utility if the dynamics model cannot capture the full spectrum of transition patterns~\cite{representation1,representation2,tschannen2018recent,blau2019rethinking,kouzelis2025eq,stab}.
+Progress toward generic neural world simulation therefore demands a co-design of representation learning and dynamics modeling, ensuring that the latent space is both physically meaningful and optimally aligned with the predictive capabilities of the dynamics model~\cite{ha2018world,seo2023masked,hafner2020dreamer,dynamics5,chen2024deep}.

-In this work, we focus on the faithful cloning of deterministic 3D environments — settings governed by fixed rules, such as a 3D maze with a static map.
+In this work, we focus on the faithful cloning of deterministic environments — settings governed by fixed rules, such as a 3D maze with a static map.
+In such cases, the objective is not to produce a plausible world, but to reproduce the unique, true trajectory of the environment.
 We target these environments for three reasons: (1) Their consistent dynamics make them amenable to precise predictive modeling.
 (2) The absence of stochasticity eliminates uncertainty, enabling rigorous evaluation of a world model’s fidelity.
 (3) Many important real-world applications — including robot navigation in fixed spaces and game AI operating on static maps — inherently involve deterministic environments.
-In such cases, the objective is not to produce a plausible world, but to reproduce the unique, true trajectory of the environment.
-Ultimately, our goal is to construct a digital twin indistinguishable from the original in both rules and behavior.
+More importantly, our primary goal is not merely to solve the cloning task itself, but to use deterministic cloning as a controlled setting for understanding the fundamental factors that limit long-horizon fidelity in world models.